zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 If a peer wishes to send a packet to a destination via a forwarder which is a DHT node, they send a Forward Request packet containing the packet and the DHT key of the destination.
-The forwarder sends a Forwarding packet to the destination, if it's in their DHT node lists.
-The destination replies by sending a Forward Reply packet to the forwarder, and the forwarder then sends a Forwarding packet back to original sender.
+The forwarder sends a Forwarding packet to the destination if it is in their DHT close list.
+The destination replies by sending a Forward Reply packet to the forwarder, and the forwarder then sends a Forwarding packet back to the original sender.
 In the Forwarding packet, the forwarder includes a "sendback" to be included in the reply, which tells the forwarder how to route the reply.